localserve/tt/README.md

 # What

 A terminal based typing test.
-Forked from /lemnos/tt.

 ## docker: quick and recommended